 How close do the animals get?

 The animals will walk right up to your vehicle or walk around your vehicle.
 They get extremely close and you will be able to see a large variety of animals.
 Some animals will be hiding among the trees.
 Make sure to keep an eye on the tree line for animals that are hiding.
+You will see a variety of animals including native Florida wildlife.

 3 Tips for Enjoying Your Wild Florida Safari